Australian prime minister stands by minister accused of rape - WTMJ

 The letter contained a statement from a complainant that detailed her allegation of a rape she said occurred in New South Wales state in 1988.

-The woman, who has not been publicly named, reported the allegation to police before taking her own life in June at age 49.
+The woman, who has not been publicly identified, reported the allegation to police before taking her own life in June at age 49.

 Morrison said he forwarded the letter to police and discussed the allegation with the federal police commissioner.
 Morrison said he did not intend to take any further action.